spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates that the network (for example, the VNET in Azure) does not have enough throughput to handle the load placed on it, resulting in values being displayed here.

-**Resolving high Frames Skipped - Insufficient Network Resources:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Frames Skipped - Insufficient Network Resources:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider increasing the bandwidth available to the network.

 #### Frames Skipped – Insufficient Client Resources
 Description: Indicates the number of frames skipped due to lack of resources available on the user’s local device for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.